Sewer Lateral Repair Program

 - Hire a plumber liscensed in the city of St. Louis to inspect the lateral sewer line.

-- If your plumber determines there is a break under the right of way, submit your plumber's statement using one of the following methods:
+- If your plumber determines there is a break under the right of way, submit your plumber's statement and video using one of the following methods:

 In Person or by Mail: